|LPA||Cheltenham Borough Council|

 - Our planning strategy comprised several parts.
 A CLOPUD for a number of necessary internal works and changes in floorspace, including the establishment of a John Lewis restaurant and branded coffee shop, followed by a series of planning applications to secure a new building facade, further mezzanine floorspace, a basement gym and associated external works.

 - The proposals were subject to extensive pre-application consultation with the council’s planning and conservation officers, and independent review by an external Design Panel and the Cheltenham Civic Society.
-Turley Heritage provided heritage support.
+Turley Heritage and Townscape provided heritage support.

 - Creating shared objectives with local stakeholders and the Borough Council enabled our planning applications to be determined in line with our client’s master programme.